Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 It will be useful to make the category $KL^0$ of $\CV_k$-local modules a bit more explicit.
 Due to the fact that the trivial-monodromy constraint implies both $N$ and $E$ act semisimply, it suffices to consider the atypical simples $\widehat{A}_{n,e}$ and typical simples $\widehat{V}_{n,e}$.
+All of the remaining modules are given by extensions of these simples on which the modes $N, E$ act semisimply, such as the indecomposible modules $\widehat{P}_{n,e}$, which for $e = 0$ are induced from the four-dimensional projective indecomposible $\fgl(1|1)$ module $P_n$.
 First consider the atypicals $\widehat{A}_{n,e}$.
 Because fusion with $\Pi^{k+1}\widehat{A}_{\frac{k}{2},1}$ and its contragredient can always be used to shift $e \to 0$, it suffices to consider this case. \footnote{In the general case it suffices to consider atypicals with $e = 0, ..., \nu -1$.} The monodromy of the generators and the simple current $\widehat{A}_{n,0}$ are given by \be

 \ee from which it follows that $\widehat{A}_{n, 0}$ and $\CV_k$ are mutually local if and only if $n$ is an integer.
 The modules $\CF\big(\widehat{A}_{\ell,0}\big)$ for $\ell \in \Z$ arise naturally from bulk Wilson lines associated to the 1-dimensional $\mathfrak{gl}(1|1)$ module $A_{\ell}$.
 In particular, we find that \be \CF\big(\widehat{A}_{\ell,0}\big) = \bigoplus\limits_{\mathfrak{m} \in \Z} \Bigg( \widehat{A}_{\ell + \mathfrak{m}k,0} \oplus \bigoplus_{\mathfrak{n} \in \Z_{>0}}\Pi^{\mathfrak{n}k}\bigg(\Pi\widehat{A}_{\ell+\mathfrak{m} k + \mathfrak{n}\big(\frac{k-1}{2}\big)+\frac{1}{2}, \mathfrak{n}} \oplus \widehat{A}_{\ell+\mathfrak{m} k - \mathfrak{n}\big(\frac{k-1}{2}\big)-\frac{1}{2}, -\mathfrak{n}}\bigg) \Bigg) \ee whose graded supercharacter is given by \be \chi[\CF\big(\widehat{A}_{\ell,0}\big)] = \sum_{\mathfrak{m},\mathfrak{n} \in \Z} (-1)^{\mathfrak{n}^2(k+1)}(q^{\mathfrak{n}}s)^{\ell} q^{\mathfrak{n}\mathfrak{m} k + \mathfrak{n}^2\big(\frac{k+1}{2}\big)} s^{\mathfrak{m}k + \mathfrak{n}(\frac{k}{2}+1)} t^{\mathfrak{n}} \frac{(s q^{1+\mathfrak{n}};q)_\infty (s^{-1}q^{1-\mathfrak{n}};q)_\infty}{(q;q)_\infty^2} \ee exactly matching the half-index in the presence of the Wilson line $\CW_{A_{\ell}}$.
 Note that the module $\CF(\widehat{A}_{\ell,0})$ only depends on the value of $\ell$ up to a shift by integer multiples of $k$; this is the source of the need to de-equivariantize and reflects the fact that Wilson lines can be screened by gauge vortex lines in the presence of non-zero Chern-Simons terms.